mvolkmann/blog/src/prolog.md

    **decrease** the number of possible solutions.
 2. Adding clauses or disjunctions can only **increase** the number of possible solutions.

+Prolog is a "homoiconic" language in that everything, including question results and complete Prolog programs, can be described by a term.

 For more, see <a href="https://swi-prolog.org/pldoc/man?section=glossary" target="_blank">Glossary of Terms</a>.